 Human Mom, Non-human Dad: Inverted, with the exception of half-taguel Yarne being able to get together with Nah, the Avatar, or his fellow female humans from their timeline.
 The taguel Panne and the manakete Nowi can get together with a slew of their fellow human men in the army, manakete Tiki can get together with a male Avatar, and half-manakete Nah, as mentioned, can also get with the Avatar and the men from her time.

 Hybrid Power: Players have the ability to pair units in marriage, and allows their offspring to inherit their last equipped skill (one from the father and one from their mother) as well as letting their base stats be influenced by the stats of the respective parents at the time the player encounters each kid on the game.
-One useful niche of skill inheritance is that a gender-specific skill, such as the Dark Flier's (female) Galeforce skill, or the Berserker's (male) Zeal skill, can be passed down to children of the opposite sex.
+One useful niche of skill inheritance is that a gender-specific skill, such as the Dark Flier's (female) Galeforce skill, or the Fighter's (male) Zeal skill, can be passed down to children of the opposite sex.